attractivechaos/sann/README.md

 ### <a name="motiv"></a>Motivations

+While we can easily implement a vanilla FNN with most deep learning libraries, we usually have to carry a chain of heavy dependencies required by these libraries.
+This hurts portability and enduser experiences of our tools, when all we need is a simple FNN.
+The [FANN][fann] library, a standalone C library for FNN, addresses this issue to a certain extent.
+However, this library has not implemented recent advances in the field of deep learning.
+On large data sets, it appears to be much slower than deep learning libraries implementing the same network.
+A portable and efficient C library for standard FNN is still missing.
+The SANN library aims to fill this gap.

 ### <a name="feat"></a>Features

  * Efficient.
 Time-consuming inner loops are optimized to reduce cache misses and are vectorized with SSE.
-Little room for further speedup with CPU only.
+Performance comparable to FNNs implemented with sophisticated deep learning libraries.

  * Portable.
-Written in C and compatible with C++ compilers.
+Written in C only and compatible with C++ compilers.
 Use only standard Linux libraries.

 ### <a name="limit"></a>Limitations

  * No [convolutional neural network][cnn] (CNN) or [recurrent neural network][rnn] (RNN).
 No [Batch Normalization][bn] (a recent technique to improve training).
 Not supporting CUDA.
+No [automatic differentiation][ad].
    As such, SANN is *NOT* a [deep learning][dp] library.

  * Not foolproof.
 Users need to manually tune hyper-parameters, in particular the learning rate.